-Α school administrator who receives a report of harassment, intimidation, and bullying from a district fails to initiate or conduct employee, and an investigation, or who should have known of an incident of harassment, intimidation, or bullying and fails to take sufficient action to minimize or eliminate the harassment, intimidation, or bullying, may be subject to disciplinary action.
+school administrator who receives a report harassment, intimidation, and bullying from a district fails to initiate or conduct and investigation, or who should have known of an incident of harassment, intimidation, or bullying and fails to take sufficient action to minimize or eliminate the harassment, intimidation, or bullying, may be subject to disciplinary action.

-G. Anti-Bullying Coordinator, Anti-Bullying Specialist and School Safety Team(s)

-The Superintendent shall appoint a district Anti-1.
-Bullying Coordinator.
+- G. Anti-Bullying Coordinator, Anti-Bullying Specialist and School Safety Team(s) - The Superintendent shall appoint a district Anti-Bullying Coordinator.
 The Superintendent shall make every effort to appoint an employee of the school district to this position.